February, 2011 Archives

-[UPDATE: For details of what's new regarding CUDA and OpenCL processing in Adobe Premiere Pro CS6, see this page.
-If you're using Premiere Pro CS6, note that nearly everything said below about CUDA also applies to OpenCL.]
+[UPDATE: For details of what was new regarding CUDA and OpenCL processing in Adobe Premiere Pro CS6, see this page.
+If you're using Premiere Pro CS6 and later, note that nearly everything said below about CUDA also applies to OpenCL.]

-[UPDATE: For details of what's new regarding CUDA processing in Adobe Premiere Pro CS5.5, see this page.]
+[UPDATE: For details of what was new regarding CUDA processing in Adobe Premiere Pro CS5.5, see this page.]

 A few weeks ago, I wrote a forum post to try to clarify some things about CUDA, the Mercury Playback Engine, and what it all means for Adobe Premiere Pro.
 I wrote this as a forum post because I wanted to invite questions and conversation.
 But, as forum threads do, it got a little messy, so I thought that I should consolidate the information here.